 8 Ways To Deal With Entitled Teenagers

-In the previous post we looked what is meant by Entitled Teenagers and some context as to why the phenomena has increased in recent years.
+In the previous post, we looked at what is meant by Entitled Teenagers and some context as to why the phenomena has increased in recent years.
 If you haven’t already it would be helpful to go back a read that post first.

 This post will provide a more detailed understanding of how entitlement develops and what parents can do to prevent or correct their teenager’s sense of entitlement and the associated behaviours.
-At the end of this post there is the an opportunity for you to download a free checklist as an aid to dealing with an entitled teenager.
+At the end of this post, there is an opportunity for you to download a free checklist as an aid in dealing with an entitled teenager.

 What Teenagers Need to Prevent Feeling Entitled

 Behaviour always has a goal.
 The goal of bad behaviour is to meet a need that is currently not being met.
 It is often not the best way to go about meeting a need, but the drive to behave in a certain way is fueled by a real or perceived need not being met.

 To deal with common behaviours associated with entitled teenagers it is important to understand what a teenager needs.
 Doing this assists in identifying what might be missing for your teen and hence producing a sense of entitlement.

 The list below is not meant to be exhaustive but it does cover the key needs a teenager has as they approach adulthood.
 If one or more of these needs are not being met you should expect some sort of negative behaviour to become apparent.

 Teenagers thrive when they have responsibilities and the ability to contribute meaningfully.
 One of the worst things modern parents do to their teenagers is absolve them of having to commit to contributing in a significant and tangible manner.
 Nobody thrives in this type of environment.

 Teenagers need to know that they belong and are significant.
 The simplest way of this happening is teens having responsibilities within the family unit and around the home.